Best Credit Cards in California: How to Get the Most Rewards

 This card offers 6% cash back at U.S. supermarkets, on up to $6,000 in purchases per year.
 After that, you continue earning unlimited 1% cash back on supermarket purchases.

 If you spend $5,082 per year on groceries like the average Californian, that's $304.92 in cash back you could earn.
-That could help to cancel out this card's $95 annual fee.
+That could help to offset this card's $95 annual fee (see Rates & Fees; terms apply).

 Besides earning cash back at supermarkets, this card pays you back on other purchases: